jenspfahl/ANOTHERpass/SERVER-API-SPEC.md

 From [ANOTHERpass version 2](https://github.com/jenspfahl/ANOTHERpass) onwards, a new server capability is included in the mobile app, to let the app function as a credential server in a local network.
 Together with the [ANOTHERpass Browser Extension](https://github.com/jenspfahl/anotherpass-browserextension) it is possible to easily and securely use credentials stored in the app by any computer in a local network.
 This is a very requested feature to use credentials outside of the mobile device.

-This server capability of the app can be used by any client, who follows its API.
+This server capability of the app can be used by any client, who follows this API.
 This document is about describing this API.

 ## Limitations